 During the financial year, there was no indemnity given to or professional indemnity insurance effected for directors, officers or auditors of the Group and of the Company.

 SUBSIDIARIES

 The details of the Company's subsidiaries are disclosed in Note 6 to the financial statements.

-SIGNIFICANT EVENT DURING THE REPORTING PERIOD
+SIGNIFICANT EVENT DURING THE FINANCIAL YEAR

-The significant event during the reporting period are disclosed in Note 32 to the financial statements.
+The significant event during the financial year is disclosed in Note 34 to the financial statements.